Emilia-Hernandez/Emilia-Hernandez.github.io/elements.md

         <div style="flex: 1;">
           <h3>Academic Interests</h3>
           <p>
-            My academic journey is rooted in my passion for combining economics and data science to address real-world challenges.
             At ITAM, where I am pursuing dual bachelor's degrees in Economics and Data Science, I have developed a solid foundation in economic theory and quantitative analysis.
           </p>
           <p>
             Through my coursework and projects, I have explored how data science can drive innovative solutions for pressing issues like environmental conservation and community development.
 As a research assistant at ITAM, I’ve had the privilege of working on projects that evaluate the impacts of environmental policies and support sustainable development.